Feeds

 urlandavatarfields.

-Using a data file
+Using a data resource

 name: Kendall